urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/7-sur-and-marks.md

 Aside from their use by Clay for storing files in the filesystem, they're also used extensively for exchanging data with the outside world, and for exchanging data between Gall agents.
-When data comes in from a remote ship, destined for a particular Gall agent, it will be validated by the local mark file in `/mar` which corresponds to its `mark` before being delivered to the agent.
+When data comes in from a remote ship, destined for a particular Gall agent, it will be validated by the mark file in `/mar` that corresponds to its `mark` before being delivered to the agent.
 If the remote data has no corresponding mark in `/mar` or it fails validation, it will crash before it touches the agent.

 A mark file is a `door` with three arms.
-The door's sample is the data type that particular mark will handle.
+The door's sample is the data type the mark will handle.
 For example, the sample of the `%noun` mark is just `non=*`, since it handles any noun.
 The three arms are as follows:

 - `grab`: Methods for converting _to_ our mark _from_ other marks.
 - `grow`: Methods for converting _from_ our mark _to_ other marks.